DragonMinded/libdragon/boot/README.md

 ### ELF compression

 IPL3 supports a custom ELF compression format, that can be used to squeeze ROMs even more.
+For maximum flexibility and customization, the compressed ELF must bring its own decompression code; IPL3 will load the decompression code (stored in a special segment), and then will use it to decompress the rest of the segments.
+IPL3 itself does not ship any compression algorithm.

-For libdragon applications, everything is supported via n64.mk and the standard Makefile; by default, ELF files are compressed with libdragon "level 1" compression (LZ4 at the time of writing), which is normally so fast that even speeds up loading compared to an uncompressed file.
+For libdragon applications, everything is supported via `n64.mk` and the standard Makefile; by default, ELF files are compressed with libdragon "level 1" compression (LZ4 at the time of writing), which is normally so fast that even speeds up loading compared to an uncompressed file.
+If you want to change the compression level, you can set `N64_ROM_ELFCOMPRESS` to the compression level in your `Makefile` (eg: `N64_ROM_ELFCOMPRESS=3`) .

-If you want to build your own ELF compressed format, written without libdragon, the easiest option is to use libdragon's n64elfcompress tool (which has no dependencies with the rest of libdragon).
+If you want to compress your own ELF, written without libdragon, the easiest option is to use libdragon's `n64elfcompress` tool (which has no dependencies with the rest of libdragon).
 The tool will compress ELF files using one of libdragon's builtin compression algorithms, as specified on the command line, and the resulting file will be loadable by IPL3.

-NOTE: at the moment of writing, n64elfcompress discards all sections in the ELF file.
-If your application require sections to be available at runtime, then you will need to handle compression in some other means (or modify n64elfcompress).
+NOTE: at the moment of writing, `n64elfcompress` discards all sections in the ELF file.
+If your application require sections to be available at runtime, then you will need to handle compression in some other means (or modify `n64elfcompress`).

 #### Format details